SansGuidon/bookmarks/README.md

 * [Amy Blais](https://about.mattermost.com/devops/27-things-enterprises-can-learn-startups-increase-productivity/) - (2017) 27 things enterprises can learn from startups to increase productivity
 * [Joe McKendrick](http://www.zdnet.com/article/time-to-move-on-from-devops-and-continuous-delivery-says-google-executive/) - (2017) Time to move on from DevOps and continuous delivery, says Google advocate
 * [Mike Bursell](https://opensource.com/article/18/2/most-important-issue-devops-transformation) - (2018) Tackling the most important issue in a DevOps transformation | Why culture is the most important issue in a DevOps transformation
+* [Ian Miell](https://zwischenzugs.com/2018/02/24/5-things-i-did-to-change-a-teams-culture/) - (2018) Five Things I Did to Change a Team’s Culture
+* [Armon Dadgar](https://www.hashicorp.com/blog/why-we-need-dynamic-secrets) - (2018) Why We Need Dynamic Secrets | how applications do a terrible job keeping secrets, and why we need to embrace ephemeral credentials, or "Dynamic Secrets" in Vault.
+* [Dan Barker](https://opensource.com/article/18/2/essential-roles-devops-culture-success) - (2018) Your DevOps attempt will fail without these 7 departments buying in | Achieving customer value requires more than just software development and IT operations.
+* [Michael Cote](http://www.theregister.co.uk/2018/02/06/devops_no_ops_less_ops/) - (2018) The many-faced god of operational excellence, DevOps and now 'site reliability engineering'

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog